 Born into a musical family, McDonald grew up in Fresno, California, and received her classical vocal training at New York’s Juilliard School.
 A year after graduating, she won her first Tony Award for Best Performance by a Featured Actress in a Musical for Carousel at Lincoln Center Theater (1994).
 Over the next four years, she received two additional Tony Awards in the featured actress category for her performances in the Broadway premieres of Terrence McNally’s Master Class (1996) and Ragtime (1998), making an unprecedented total of three Tony Awards before the age of 30.
 In 2004 she won her fourth Tony, starring alongside Sean “Diddy” Combs in A Raisin in the Sun, and in 2012 she won her fifth—and her first in the leading actress category—for her title role in The Gershwins’ Porgy and Bess.
 In 2014 she made Broadway history and became the Tony Awards’ most decorated performer when she won her sixth award for her portrayal of Billie Holiday in Lady Day at Emerson’s Bar & Grill—the role that also served as the vehicle for her Olivier Award-nominated 2017 debut in London’s West End.
 As well as setting the record for most competitive wins by an actor, she also became the first person to receive awards in all four acting categories.
 McDonald’s other theater credits include The Secret Garden (1993), Marie Christine (1999), Henry IV (2004), 110 in the Shade (2007); Twelfth Night (2009), which marked her Public Theater Shakespeare in the Park debut in Twelfth Night (2009), Shuffle Along, or, The Making of the Musical Sensation of 1921 and All That Followed (2016) and Frankie and Johnny in the Clair de Lune (2019).
-She is scheduled to return to Broadway in Adrienne Kennedy’s new play, Ohio State Murders, as directed by Kenny Leon.
+She currently stars on Broadway in Adrienne Kennedy’s new play, Ohio State Murders, as directed by Kenny Leon.